greenonline/TRS80Taipan/Misc/Hacks/README.md

 2160 IF NUM <= BANK THEN BANK = BANK - NUM: C = C + NUM: GOSUB 130: GOTO 2190
 2170 GOSUB 760
 2190 RETURN: REM LEAVE BANK
 ```

+Notes:

+1. The bank balance is, by default, displayed *both* in the stats, at the top of the screen, *and* during a bank visit.
+2. The line pairs 2010/2020 and 2110/2120 are mutually exclusive.
+Un-`REM` 2010/2110 (and `REM` 2020/2120) if you do not want the bank balance displayed during the bank visit.
+3. Omit the hacked line 140, if you do ***not*** want to display the bank balance in the stats at the top of the screen - use the original line 140 instead.

 #### For MMBASIC